Season 2: The Discipleship Dilemma

 Ep 14: Uncovering Our Hidden Hearts

-Ep 15: Thought Patterns Reveal Our Hearts
+Ep 15: Thought Patterns and Spiritual Formation

-Ep 16: The Role of Emotions in Discipleship
+Ep 16: Emotions and Discipleship

 Ep 17: (Bonus) The Bedrock of Deep Discipleship